 Tin mining peaked between the 8th Century BCE and the 6th Century AD, specifically in England and Spain.
 This prompted the domination of tin trade in the Mediterranean Sea.

 Later on, in 1673, British scientist Robert Boyle performed experiments on the pure element tin.
 He published some descriptions of the oxidation of tin using different materials, fueling the increase in tin-related scientific literature and experimental studies.

 In 1795, Napoleon offered a monetary prize to anyone who could develop an effective food-preserving method for the French military forces.
 This led to the creation and implementation of tin cans, which people used to conserve all types of food, including meats, vegetables, fruits, and condiments.
 However, these cans often contributed to lead poisoning, since their production involved smoldering tin-lead alloys together.

 The United States began stockpiling for wartime purposes following World War II in 1945.
 Tin soon became a major component of this stockpiling effort; currently, tin contributes the most value among the non-fuel minerals in the stockpile.

 In 1901, the United States founded the American Can Company; this company generated over 90% of tin cans used in the country.
 But due in large part to health risks related to lead poisoning, tin cans currently in use do not actually contain any tin.
 Because of the element’s relative scarcity, modern cans are typically composed of aluminium, steel, and other similar metals.

-Tin Chemistry: Reactions, Compounds, Oxidation States, and Synthesis
+Tin Chemistry: Reactions, Compounds, Oxidation States, and Isolation

 Tin does not react quickly with water or air, but it is readily attacked by both strong acids and strong bases.
-Tin forms a protective oxide layer that resists further oxidation in air.
+The element tin forms a protective oxide layer that resists further oxidation in air.

 Tin + Air